nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 **(Step 3)** In `WerkIt#startContinuousUserPrompt()`, the method will pass the obtained user string as a parameter into `Parser#parseUserInput()`.
-The latter method will first check if the user input contains any characters or symbols that are deemed as illegal (see [Illegal Characters & Phrases](#illegal-characterse--phrases) for details).
+The latter method will first check if the user input contains any characters or symbols that are deemed as illegal (see [Illegal Characters and Phrases](#illegal-characters-and-phrases) for details).
 If at least one illegal character or phrase is found, an `InvalidCommandException` will be thrown and the parsing is aborted.